Save Our Stoneham Proposition 2½ campaign logo

 Your actual FY2026 tax bill may differ from this calculation because:

-• It allows you to compare the impact of the two override scenarios using FY2025 valuations
+• It allows you to compare your baseline FY2026 tax bill with the impact of each override scenario

 • For official tax information, contact the Assessor's Office